An update from the Head of BBC Writersroom - How we can (and can’t) help develop your writing

 It can be for theatre, radio or film or TV - and you should regard it as a ‘spec’, or “calling-card” script – an example of your best possible writing regardless of budget, location or any of the other normal considerations of production.

-Ten to fifteen writers who come through our Drama Script Room are offered a place in our Drama Room group (or for the Comedy Script Room - Comedy Room).
-These are six month development schemes which include one day each month of workshops, masterclasses, introductions to industry contacts and networking events.
+Ten to fifteen writers who come through our Drama Script Room are offered a place in our Drama Room group.
+This is a six-month development scheme which includes one day each month of workshops, masterclasses, introductions to industry contacts and networking events.

-We are sometimes asked to invite writers to submit sketches, ideas, monologues etc. for specific opportunities, and we offer those to our Drama/Comedy Rooms as they arise.
+We are sometimes asked to invite writers to submit sketches, ideas, monologues etc. for specific opportunities, and we offer those to our Drama Room (or alumni of our Comedy Room) as they arise.

 We also provide professional, freelance script-editing support to develop a screenplay, which should be the first episode of a BBC TV series and will act as a TV “spec” script.